tr7zw/nbtapi-javadoc-plugin/README.md

 # nbtapi-javadoc-plugin

-Fork of [maven-javadoc-plugin](https://github.com/apache/maven-javadoc-plugin/) with built in package renaming support, because apparently no one else ever wanted to use the maven-shade-plugin with renamed packages and still have javadoc?!?
+Fork of [maven-javadoc-plugin](https://github.com/apache/maven-javadoc-plugin/) with built in package renaming support(currently hardcoded), because apparently no one else ever wanted to use the maven-shade-plugin with renamed packages and still have javadoc?!?